 I’ve seen so many articles, studies, and books saying that one of the habits that many successful people have in common is a productive morning routine.
 They have time to journal, work out, work towards their goals, do whatever they want.
 Before the day even starts.
 Crazy, right?

 The biggest key to making your mornings run more smoothly is by creating a morning routine that works for you.
-If you’re looking for a way to create your own perfect morning routine, read on.The key to making your mornings run smoothly is by creating a morning routine...
+If you’re looking for a way to create your own perfect morning routine, read on.The key to making your mornings run smoothly is by creating a morning routine that works for YOU!
 Click To Tweet

 Related reading: How to Become a Morning Person

-How to create the morning routine you’ve always wanted:
+So, here’s how to create the morning routine of your dreams!

 Step 1: What would you like to do?